thermondo/sigsci-container/doc/process-management.md

 If this signal causes ANY of these child processes to exit, that will cause bash to exit, which will cause `tini` to exit, and that is ultimately what stops the container.

+## Why not use docker's `--init` flag?

+`docker run --init` does essentially the same thing we are doing with `tini`.
+Docker even _uses `tini` internally._

+The reason we set up `tini` manually is because we aren't always in control of how the container is started, and we want it to work regardless of whether you use `--init` or not.